Bray-Ro/Bray-Ro/README.md

 - Unity3D
 - XML

+### Goals for 2021
+- Creating a C compiler
+- Writing a 3D polygon rasterization engine
+- Learning more about data compression
+- Learning more about networking

+### Things im bad at
+Here is some things im currently bad at but really want to get better at.
+- Networking
+- UI
+- APIs
+- Writing clean code
 I love working with old technologies and learning about how old computers work, I also enjoy game development.

-For some reason when i first joined this site i made repos for lots of stupid Javascript and Python projects that were prototypes for things (Like Online games, Pygame, Using CSS ect..).
-I need to private these repos so please ignore them.